 After the Weal spread we are thrust all the way towards the end of Act 6 of the Amber Keep part of the book, where we get a glimpse of Destiny play in action.
 There are some refugees seeking shelter in the Amber Keep, and players need to deal with both a looming threat and the internal strife within the Keep.
 Looks like a good mix of community play and adventuring, with just the right amount of details.
 We also learn about Radius’s disposition towards some potential PC decisions in a callout - again, great touch.

 One notable section here is an example of overland travel of a few days, that showcases weird of the Ninth World in a nice, concise way.

 Act 7: Meeting of Minds

-Last spread we get to see deals with another location called Medulla, which is a psychic colossal tree, from another dimension.
+For the last spread we get to see deals with another location called Medulla, a psychic colossal tree from another dimension.
 Truly fantastic location, weirdness galore.